 Learning outcomes The learner will: Assessment criteria The learner can: Evidence record e.g. page number & method Assessor judgement achieved Initial and date Understand the neurology of dementia.
 1.1.
 Describe a range of causes of dementia syndrome.
 1.2.
 Describe the types of memory impairment commonly experienced by individuals with dementia.
 1.3.
 Explain the way that individuals process information with reference to the abilities and limitations of individuals with dementia.

 1.4.
 Explain how other factors can cause changes in an individual's condition that may not be attributable to dementia.
+1.5.
 Explain why the abilities and needs of an individual with dementia may fluctuate.

-Learning outcomes The learner will: Assessment criteria The learner can: Evidence record e.g. page number & method Assessor judgement achieved Initial and date Understand the impact of recognition and diagnosis of dementia.
-Describe the impact of early diagnosis and follow up to diagnosis.
+Understand the impact of recognition and diagnosis of demontia 2.1.
+Describe the impact of early diagnosis and follow up to diagnosis. dementia.
 2.2.
 Explain the importance of recording possible signs or symptoms of dementia in an individual in line with agreed ways of working.
 2.3.
 Explain the process of reporting possible signs of dementia within agreed ways of working.
 2.4.
-Describe the possible impact of receiving a diagnosis of dementia on: the individual their family and friends.
-Understand how dementia care must be underpinned by a person-centred 3.1.
-Compare a person-centred and a non-person-centred approach to dementia care. approach.
+Describe the possible impact of receiving a diagnosis of dementia on: the individualtheir family and friends.
+3. Understand how dementia care must be underpinned by a person-centred approach.
+3.1.
+Compare a person- centred and a non- person-centred approach to dementia care. арргодон.
 3.2.
 Describe a range of different techniques that can be used to meet the fluctuating abilities and needs of the individual with dementia.

 3.3.
-Describe how myths and stereotypes related to dementia may affect the individual and their carers .
+Describe how myths and stereotypes related to dementia may affect the individual and their carers.
 3.4.
 Describe ways in which individuals and carers can be supported to overcome their fears.

-I declare that the work presented for this unit is entirely my own work.
-Learner signature: Date: Assessor sign off of cor I confirm that the learner h knowledge and skills for th Assessor name: has met the requirements for all assess ment criteria demonstrating Signature: Date:
+Learner declaration of authenticity: I declare that the work presented for this unit is entirely my own work.
+Learner signature: Date: Assessor sign off of completed unit: DEM 301 I confirm that the learner has met the requirements for all assessment criteria demonstrating knowledge and skills for this unit.
+Assessor name: